If you would like our 3 days Boston travel itinerary click here.

 One sure way to get started would be to stop by Boston Common and pass by the Visitors’ Center for a copy of brochures.

-The North end is almost synonymous to Italy.
+The North end is almost synonymous with Italy.
 Here, you get to have an idea of how life was in the early 1770s, especially as you tour the home of Paul Revere, a central figure of the Old North Church.
-It was Paul Revere who learnt from two renowned lanterns of the impending attack and arrest of patriotic leaders by the British as they approached by sea in the mid 1770s and practically paving way for the American Revolution.
+It was Paul Revere who learned from two renowned lanterns of the impending attack and arrest of patriotic leaders by the British as they approached by the sea in the mid-1770s and practically paving way for the American Revolution.
 The lanterns were actually hung, and this how Paul Revere got the signal of the looming confiscation of the supplies of munitions.

 Here, you will also have a chance to set your eyes on the burial place for John Hancock, Samuel Adams, and Paul Revere.
 This site is known as the Old Granary Burying Ground.
 The other cemetery, which is actually considered the oldest in Boston, is the King’s Chapel Burying Ground, where you find the grave of Governor John Winthrop, among others.